vmadman/lukes-jsdoc/plugins/aka/README.md

 ## Plugin Origin

-This plugin is an original creation of C2C Schools, LLC.
+This plugin is an original creation of Luke Chavers.

 ## Usage